rafaelcamargo/publications-lab/publications/components-beyond-reuse.md

 However, as well as Component-based has become a so popular concept, I still see a lot of developers understanding components in a surprisingly weird way.

-Which kind of weirdness (you might be thinking)?
+Which kind of weirdness? (you might be thinking)

 a) In the first weird case, I see developers considering a View as a component.
 So, the "component" is, in fact, a huge piece of code extremely coupled with its context offering zero flexibility and reuse.